-Mega Life and Health Insurance Company has many Ohio policyholders.
+Mega Life and Health Insurance Company has hundreds of Ohio policyholders.
 Many of their customers have purchased coverage through membership in the National Association for the Self- Employed (NASE).
 They also sell supplemental products to individuals and the self-employed and have been offering policies for more than 20 years.

 Is Mega Life deceptive and do they use unfair practices to promote their policies?
 Well…in Massachusetts, apparently they do.
 As a result of the state’s legal action, Mega Life has agreed to pay more than $17 million in penalties, other costs and consumer relief.
 And more importantly, while Mega Life can still conduct business here in Ohio, they are no longer permitted to sell health plans in Massachusetts for five years.
 And eventually, they must pull completely out of the market.